CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-11.md

 ## Lab 11: Investigate Alerts and Create Custom Detection Policies

+## Overview

+In this lab, you will investigate alerts in Microsoft Defender for Cloud Apps, trace suspicious activities through the activity log, and create a custom detection policy to flag and respond to risky file downloads.
+You will simulate a detection event and verify that the system correctly triggers and notifies you via an alert email.

+> **⚠ Important:** Alerts may take a few minutes to appear.
+If you don’t see them immediately, wait and refresh before rechecking.

 1. In the Microsoft Defender Portal, go to **Cloud Apps** → **Activity log**.

 1. Under the **App** filter, click on **Select apps** (3), select **Microsoft SharePoint Online**